E. V. Velu: Early life

+Saraswathi Ammal Educational Trust which is managed by his wife Sankari Velu.

+Political career

+He has served as a Minister for Public Works and Highways Minister of Tamil nadu.

+He formerly served as the Minister for Food and Civil Supplies in the state under M. Karunanidhi (2006–2011).

 Velu has been elected to the Tamil Nadu legislative assembly as All India Anna Dravida Munnetra Kazhagam (AIADMK) party candidate from Thandarambattu constituency, in 1984.
 In 1997, he joined DMK (at a time when the MGR Anna Dravida Munnetra Kazhagam split from the AIADMK to ally with the BJP) and got elected from the same constituency in 2001 and 2006.
 He was subsequently elected twice from Tiruvannamalai constituency as a Dravida Munnetra Kazhagam candidate in 2011 and 2016 and 2021.